matheuseabra/get-to-know-js/README.md

 # Get to Know Javascript

-A public Test Lab for exploring latest features and dismitifying common misunderstanding about Javascript.
+My personal science Lab for exploring latest features and dismitifying common misunderstandings about Javascript.

 # Contributing